-FREE STANDARD SHIPPING ON QUALIFYING ORDERS OVER $81.00 - Offer valid 12:00AM (EST) 01/01/19 through 11:59PM (EST) 01/31/2019.
+FREE STANDARD SHIPPING ON QUALIFYING ORDERS OVER $82.00 - Offer valid at kitterytradingpost.com.
 Tax and shipping not include in qualifying amount.
-Offer valid at kitterytradingpost.com and ktp.com.
 Offer is for standard ground shipping only to United States excluding Alaska and Hawaii.
-Additional/oversized freight charges still apply.
+Offer valid on Alpine Skis, all other additional/oversized freight charges still apply.
 Offer not valid on firearm purchases.
 Offer not valid on retail store purchases, previous purchases or special orders.
 Offer limited to stock on hand, and is not redeemable for cash.
 KTP reserves the right to exclude certain products from this promotion.
 Offer subject to change without notice.

 NRS Vermillion Long-Sleeve Shirt - Discontinued Color